tedneward/Azgaarnoth/Races/Hobgoblins.md

 # Hobgoblins
+See the [Creatures entry on Hobgoblins](/Creatures/Hobgoblin.md) for background and details.

 * **Ability Score Increase**.
 Your Constitution score increases by 2, and your Intelligence score increases by 1.

 * **Age**.
 Hobgoblins mature at the same rate as humans and have lifespans similar in length to theirs.

 * **Alignment**.
 Hobgoblin society is built on fidelity to a rigid, unforgiving code of conduct.
-As such, they tend toward lawful evil.
+As such, they tend toward lawful evil or lawful neutral.
+Lawful good hobgoblins are not unknown, but generally have converted to a good ethos due to events in their past.

 * **Size**.
 Hobgoblins are between 5 and 6 feet tall and weigh between 150 and 200 pounds.
 Your size is Medium.